-To enter the Environment details page, go to the Mendix Portal, select your licensed app, click Environments, and then click Details on the specific environment.
+To enter the Environment details page, go to the Developer Portal, select your licensed app, click Environments, and then click Details on the specific environment.

 2 General Tab